bmcdavid/DotNetStarter/docs/breaking-changes.md

 * Added ILocatorRegistry extensions for registering, similar to IServiceCollection Apis
 * Added new ILocators: Autofac, Grace, Lamar, and Stashbox.
 * Added ILocatorRegistry finalizer for application developers to do any last minute changes after container is setup.
-* Remved netstandard code from DotNetStarter.Web, its now only full framework supported.
-* Removed ability to set Import<T> when StartupBuilder isn't used for applicationContext.
-* Removed obsoleted code

 ## 1.x - 2.x
 * Added IStartupEnvironment to IStartupConfiguration, and set by passing an implementation to DotNetStarter.ApplicationContext.Startup